 If you want to have a career working with children in the future, then you have probably known this from a young age.
 You may have loved babysitting, hanging out with your younger cousins, or volunteered at your local place of worship or preschool to help with the kids.
-Fortunately, there are many careers available to those who are interested in working with kids that will warm your heart.
+Fortunately, there are many careers available to those who are interested in working with kids that will warm your heart that range from needing no formal education to an MBA.

 Here are six careers that may be right for you.